mrdav/LibraryMySQL/README.md

 # LibraryMySQL
-Script of a concept library written in Python and MySQL.
+Script for a concept library written in Python.